Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 frequent updates are uploaded during phases of movement and an `Alive Mode` that saves battery power by sending only few updates.
 While not sending updates, the device enters a sleep mode that only uses ∼30 µA.
-The pictures above and below show the GPS Tracker with opened casing.
-The most important components are indicated and explained.

 **Please read the manual carefully before operating the device.
 A safe operation of the device is only possible if you follow the guides provided in this manual.
 Using the device